-- 6. Urges everyone to reflect on the management of the crisis by their representatives, 93 94 especially the consequences of governmental decisions on human and minority rights; - 7.
-Asks local, regional, national and international institutions for practical and economic support of minority and youth organisations so they can practice and support their unique culture and/or language, and to help them to become more resilient and sustainable; - 100 8.
-Urges youth organisations to stay active and to let their voices be heard; - 102 9.
-Presses for governments to reflect on all consequences when imposing border restrictions and to accommodate cross-border minorities as well as international exchange and 103 cooperation of minorities; 104 - 10.
+- 1. Endorses measurements that take into account the diversity of Europe; - 2.
+Calls for well-considered national measurements and policy-processes that are not based on xenophobia, racism or discrimination; - 3.
+Stresses the importance of inclusion of young people in discussions and decision making processes, including young people from minorities; - 4.
+Highlights the importance of social, economic, educational, cultural and linguistic inclusion of minorities as this crisis will deepen inequalities with long lasting effects: - 5.
+Highlights the need to hold governments accountable for any breach and violations of human rights and democratic values; - 6.
+Urges everyone to reflect on the management of the crisis by their representatives, especially on the consequences of governmental decisions on human and minority rights; - 7.
+Asks local, regional, national and international institutions for practical and economic support of minority and youth organisations so they can practice and support their unique culture and/or language, and to help them to become more resilient and sustainable; - 8.
+Urges youth organisations to stay active and to let their voices be heard; - 9.
+Presses for governments to reflect on all consequences when imposing border restrictions and to accommodate cross-border minorities as well as international exchange and cooperation of minorities; - 10.
 Calls for everyone to show solidarity, empathy and benevolence and step up to tackle this crisis without exclusion or prejudice; - 11.
 Asks the media and all communication actors to raise awareness on the fragile situation of minorities within the COVID-19 crisis; - 12.
-Highlights the major role of everyone defending minority youth rights during the crisis and 112 113 their need of strong support; - 13.
+Highlights the major role of everyone defending minority youth rights during the crisis and their need of strong support; - 13.
 Calls all actors working with minority youth to create a protocol or a document with the most important issues for minority youth and forward it to the relevant institution.
-Thereby making sure that when planning emergency actions, minority youth rights are respected and not forgotten.
+Thereby making sure that when planning emergency actions, minority youth rights are respected and not forgotten